Selenium is not just one tool or API

 are going to be using WebDriver APIs.
 WebDriver

-uses browser automation APIs provided by browser vendors to control browser and
+uses browser automation APIs provided by browser vendors to control the browser and

 run tests.
 This is as if a real user is operating the browser.
 Since

 WebDriver does not require its API to be compiled with application

 code; It is not intrusive.
 Hence, you are testing the

 same application which you push live.

 is the tool you use to develop your Selenium test cases.
 It’s an easy-to-use Chrome